T F C Frost Charitable Trust

 Overview

 The T F C Frost Charitable Trust, established in 1966, is a specialist grant-making charity dedicated to advancing ophthalmology research and training in the United Kingdom.
-Registered with the UK Charity Commission (charity number 256590), the trust has a distinguished 58-year history of supporting eye disease research through recognised university and hospital research departments.
-Over its lifetime, the trust has funded in excess of 150 fellowships (including 46 overseas placements) and donated more than £5.1 million for research and training.
-With annual expenditure of approximately £93,000 (2024/25), the trust operates with 8 trustees who serve without remuneration, demonstrating a commitment to maximizing funds available for research and training support.
-The trust works in partnership with The Royal College of Ophthalmologists to identify and support promising ophthalmologists who will advance UK eye care.
+Registered with the UK Charity Commission (charity number 256590), the trust has a distinguished history of supporting eye disease research through recognised university and hospital research departments.
+With annual expenditure of approximately £93,000 (latest accounts showing income of £117,983 and expenditure of £92,975), the trust operates with 8 trustees who serve without remuneration, demonstrating a commitment to maximising funds available for research and training support.
+The trust works with The Royal College of Ophthalmologists to support promising ophthalmologists who will advance UK eye care.

 Funding Priorities